doriang102/doriang102.github.io/_posts/2017-10-15-Introduction-To-Decision-Trees.md

 Notice how the decision tree found the same thing we did manually? `petal_length` is the top feature with a left split that has pure class.

+**Next:** In our next post, we will cover ensemble methods, which combine many decision trees, or more generally, *weak learners* into one strong learner.

 # Ensemble Methods

 We will go over two main methods here - bagging methods, and boosting methods.
 Bagging methods take multiple trees or *weak learners*, trained in parallele, then combine the result.
 While boosting iterates and corrects the errors on the residuals in a recursive manner.